GaloisInc/cclyzerpp/doc/dev.rst

   git tag -a v0.X.0 -m v0.X.0
   git push --tags

-After waiting for the CI build, manually edit the release as required and hit "publish".
+Wait again for the CI build, which will create a draft release on Github.
+Then manually edit the release as required and hit "publish".

 Naming Conventions
 ******************